-On the other hand, curious individuals may like to spend the day with a licenced pipe fitter or visit local piping or plumbing firm.
+On the other hand, curious individuals may like to spend the day with a licensed pipe fitter or visit local piping or plumbing firm.
 However, licensed pipefitters can handle those counting this post about the educational pathway they must succeed.

 Regardless of their educational background, most pipefitters endure apprenticeship training.
 Apprenticeships from trade schools plumbing generally last 4-5 years and consist of on-the-job training following the guidance of a licensed pipefitter.
 Aspirants must meet precise specifications before beginning to train.
-For example, they necessity be at least 18 years old and pass a drug test.
+For example, they necessary to be at least 18 years old and pass a drug test.

 Most states demand pipefitters to be licensed, but licensing does not take place until you complete your training for plumbing.
 Then, after completing an apprenticeship, those endeavoring pipefitting careers become qualified for licensure.
 However, the BLS records that a handful of states need pipefitters to hold some licenses.
 For instance, some states want only high-pressure pipefitters to be licensed, while other states require licensure of all pipefitters.

 After achieving a license, pipefitters must start establishing their professional reputation.
 Furthermore, many pipefitters are self-employed and work out of their homes or autonomous offices.
 This choice requires new specialists to begin advertising their skills and building a clientele base.
 Indeed, others may work for pipe fitting and plumbing firms or central, state, and local governments.